raajheshkannaa/cdk-booty-strappin/README.md

 This will be a one time setup to be done which will immensly help in laying the foundation for Cross Account CDK Pipelines:heart:

+### **Disclaimer**
-### **Disclaimer**: _This automation process is one of the many many ways to accomplish the end result of bootstrapping all Accounts in an AWS Organization_
+_This automation process is one of the many many ways to accomplish the end result of bootstrapping all Accounts in an AWS Organization_

 ## Prerequisites
 1. `cdk` should be preinstalled.
 If not run `npm install -g aws-cdk` in your terminal.